 The nurses also see people for contraceptive advice, menopausal problems/advice and general well man/well woman checks.
 Patients need to make an appointment to see the practice nurse but can see the nurse directly without seeing the doctor first.

-The practice also employs healthcare assistants (who wear blue uniforms) and phlebotomists (who wear light blue uniforms).
+The practice also employs healthcare assistants (who wear blue uniforms) and Blood Takers (who wear light blue uniforms).
 Healthcare assistants help the doctors and nurses with smears and other procedures.
-Phlebotomists take blood samples but are also trained to take blood pressure readings and ECGs.
+Blood Takers (Phlebotomists) take blood samples, but are also trained to take blood pressure readings and ECGs.